ANSH3LL/Graphics-Extensions-for-Solar2D/Corona/README.md

 - `systemFonts` *Optional* - a boolean describing whether or not to load fonts present on your computer.
 Defaults to `false`. **This is a very I/O intensive parameter and is unlikely to work on mobile devices**

 #### Extra configuration
-**The following will only have an effect when used in the `modify()` method.
-All fields are optional**
+**The following will only have an effect when used in the `modify()` method**
 - `nodeID` *Optional* - the string ID of a node that should be rendered instead of the whole vector image
 - `svgData` *Optional* - a lua string containing SVG or SVGZ image data that should be rendered to replace the prior vector image

 #### Methods
 - `modify(config)` - used to modify and re-render the loaded vector image. `config` is a table.
 Can be called without arguments to reset the rendered image to its original form.
 The `systemFonts` field will be ignored.
-Refer to the `configuration` and `extra configuration` options above.
+Refer to the `Configuration` and `Extra configuration` options above.

 #### Example
 ```lua